Smart Heating Controls, Heating Curves and Weather Compensation: How Heat Pump Systems Are Optimised

 • Stable comfort

-• Better efficiency
+• Better seasonal efficiency

-• Long-term performance
+• Long-term performance reliability

 Common Mistakes with Smart Heating Controls

-Treating Heat Pumps Like a Gas Boiler
+Treating Heat Pumps Like a Boiler

-This includes:
+This often includes:

-• Expecting rapid heating
+• Expecting rapid bursts of heat

 Overriding Weather Compensation

-Another issue is overriding automatic controls.
+Another common issue is overriding weather compensation settings manually.

 How Proper Control Settings Help You Save Money